Lamu: "Golden Age"

-Lamu's years as an Omani protectorate during the period from the late 17th century to the early 19th century mark the town's golden age.
-Lamu was governed as a republic under a council of elders, known as the Yumbe, who ruled from a palace in the town; little exists of the palace today other than a ruined plot of land.
-During this period, Lamu became a centre of poetry, politics, arts and crafts as well as trade.
+Lamu's years as an Omani protectorate during the period from the late seventeenth century to the early nineteenth century mark the town's golden age.
+Lamu was governed as a republic under a council of elders, known as the Yumbe, who ruled from a palace in the town.
+Little exists of the palace today other than a ruined plot of land.
+During this period, Lamu became a centre of poetry, politics, arts, crafts, and trade.
 Many of the buildings of the town were constructed during this period in a distinct classical style.
 Aside from its thriving arts and crafts trading, Lamu became a literary and scholastic centre.
-Woman writers such as the poet Mwana Kupona – famed for her Advice on the Wifely Duty – had a higher status in Lamu than was the convention in Kenya at the time.
+Women writers such as the poet Mwana Kupona – famed for her Advice on the Wifely Duty – had a higher status in Lamu than was the convention in Kenya at the time.

 In 1812, a coalition Pate-Mazrui army invaded the archipelago during the Battle of Shela.
-They landed at Shela with the intention of capturing Lamu and completing the fort which had begun to be constructed.
+They landed at Shela with the intention of capturing Lamu and completing the fort that was beginning to be constructed.
 However, they were violently suppressed by the locals in their boats on the beach as they tried to flee.
-In fear of future attacks, Lamu appealed to the Omanis for a Busaidi garrison to operate at the new fort and help protect the area from Mazrui rebels along the Kenyan coast.
+In fear of future attacks, Lamu appealed to the Omanis for a Busaidi garrison to operate at the new fort and to help protect the area from Mazrui rebels along the Kenyan coast.

 Colonial period

-In the middle of the 19th century, Lamu came under the political influence of the sultan of Zanzibar.
+In the middle of the nineteenth century, Lamu came under the political influence of the sultan of Zanzibar.

 The Germans claimed Wituland in June 1885.
 The Germans considered Lamu to be of strategical importance and an ideal place for a base.
 From 22 November 1888 to 3 March 1891, there was a German post office in Lamu to facilitate communication within the German protectorate in the sultanate.
-It was the first post office to be established on the East African coast; today there is a museum in Lamu dedicated to it: the German Post Office Museum.
+It was the first post office to be established on the East African coast; today there is a museum in Lamu dedicated to it, the German Post Office Museum.
 In 1890, Lamu came under British colonial rule as stipulated in the terms of the Heligoland–Zanzibar Treaty.

 Kenya gained political independence in 1963, although the influence of the Kenyan central government has remained low, and Lamu continues to enjoy some degree of local autonomy.